mui/mui-x/docs/data/data-grid/layout/layout.md

 {{"demo": "FixedSizeGrid.js", "bg": "inline"}}

-## Minimum and maximum height
+## Flex parent container

+The Data Grid can be placed inside a flex container with `flex-direction: column`.
+Without setting the minimum and maximum height, the Data Grid will take as much space as it needs to display all rows.
-The Data Grid can take the minimum and maximum height of the parent flex container into account and adjust its size accordingly.
+This is effectively equivalent to setting `autoHeight={true}`, but with the added benefit of being able to set the minimum and maximum height of the parent container.

+{{"demo": "FlexGrid.js", "bg": "inline"}}

+### Minimum and maximum height

 In the demo below, the Data Grid is placed inside a flex container with a minimum height of 200px and a maximum height of 400px and adapts its height when the number of rows changes.